billwang7599/allmind-landing/README.md

 # Material UI - Next.js App Router example in TypeScript

 This is a [Next.js](https://nextjs.org/) project bootstrapped using [`create-next-app`](https://github.com/vercel/next.js/tree/HEAD/packages/create-next-app) with Material UI installed.
+This project is a clone of the landing page found at [Deskree](https://www.deskree.com/).

 ## How to use